 “The appeal by a candidate or his agent or by any other person with the consent of a candidate or his election agent to vote or refrain from voting for any person on the ground of his religion, race, caste, community or language or the use of, or appeal to, religious symbols or the use of, or appeal to, national symbols, such as the national flag or the national emblem, for the furtherance of the prospects of the election of that candidate or for prejudicially affecting the election of any candidate.”

-Lokur and Rao JJ, in contrast, did not consider the interpretation of sub-section (3), ‘well-recognized‘ or ‘settled‘.
+Lokur and Rao JJ, in contrast, did not consider the interpretation of sub-section (3), ‘well-recognized’ or ‘settled’.
 They would rather assist the elector or the electorate rather than the candidates to an election.
-After all, Parliament has always grappled with the necessity of curbing communalism, separatist and fissiparous tendencies during an election campaign and “the concerns which formed the ground for amending Section 123(3) of the Act have increased… now with access to millions through the internet and social media as well as mobile phone technology, none of which were seriously contemplated till about fifteen years ago“.
+We have grappled with the necessity of curbing communalism, separatist and fissiparous tendencies during an election campaign and “the concerns which formed the ground for amending Section 123(3) have increased now with access to millions through the internet and social media as well as mobile phone technology, none of which were seriously contemplated till about fifteen years ago“.

 Nonetheless, it remains true of the dissent:

 “Section 123(3) does not prohibit electoral discourse being founded on issues pertaining to caste, race, community, religion or language.
 Discussion of matters relating to religion, caste, race, community or language which are of concern to the voters is not an appeal on those grounds.
 Caste, race, religion and language are matters of constitutional importance.
 The Constitution does not deny religion, caste, race, community or language a position in the public space.
 Discussion about these matters – within and outside the electoral context – is a constitutionally protected value and is an intrinsic part of the freedom of speech and expression.”